etsardou/intelligent_robot_systems_2016/documentation/setup.md

 ###Download the required packages

-Before you start, make sure that pip (python) is installed and its version is greater than 9.01.
+Note for Ubuntu 16.04: Before you start, make sure that pip (python) is installed and its version is greater than 9.01.
 You can install or update to the latest version with the following commands:

 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py